achingbrain/ipfs-cors-preflight-test/README.md

 # CORS preflight

-Setting a custom header in a request triggers a pre-flight CORS request to the requested resource with an OPTIONS method and `Access-Control-Request-Method` and `Access-Control-Request-Method` headers:
+Setting a custom header in a request triggers a pre-flight CORS request to the requested resource with an OPTIONS method and `Access-Control-Request-Method` and `Access-Control-Request-Headers` headers:

 ```
 req: {